phuongdps/bigdataplatforms/hadoop/Google_DataProc/README.md

   done
 ```

-## Upload the data to Google Bucket
+## Transfer Data between your system and Google Bucket

 To copy the data from local system to the bucket, use the below command:
 ```bash